FOLLOW US

 Banned Imports

-Prohibited items include narcotics, pornography, counterfeit goods, antiquities and firearms.
+Prohibited items include e-cigarettes, narcotics, pornography, counterfeit goods, antiquities and firearms.
 Foreigners also cannot import gold and silver.

 Restricted items include ammunition, live birds and animals, plants and their produce (fruits and seeds), and endangered species.